RomanistHere/Measureland/MigrtionPlan.md

 # To do:

-- create popup for handling (showing) errors
 - remaining ratings, show true number
-- drawing
+- handle errors in an independent component
 - restyle filters
 - check (stricter) content security policy
 - do we need loggedInPopup?